NeXt-Warning-System/project/updates/week6.md

 * Conducted 3 external user research session with the Registration Prototype V1.0 (well 2 up until today with 1 booked in for tomorrow)
 * Capturing Main Findings from the research sessions
 * Continuing to recruit additional external user participants
+* Create tools for managing secrets in our github repositories as part of our CI pipelines
+* Begin researching message brokers and event streaming technologies for us in the 2nd reference implementation

 ## What we’re planning for next week